 Susan served as Mission Chair for Woodlake UMC (1997-2003), Assistant Chair of Missions (2012-2013) as Church Council Chair (2004-07), and Lay Leader of Church (2008-present).
 During her time as the Mission Chair at Woodlake UMC, Susan engaged the church in CARITAS, led international mission trips, North American missions trips, and local mission engagement.

 Don joined Embrace in 2008 as a volunteer and then as a member of the Board of Directors.
 Don career was both as a civilian with the Army and then in the defense industry.
 When he retired in 2007 he was Senior Director of Business Development for his company.
 Don joined Embrace as a way to become more active and to give back to the community.
 The Reich’s have two daughters and three granddaughters.
-Besides the work Don does for Embrace, his church and the regional men’s club, Don is an avid automotive and auto racing fan.
+Besides the work Don does for Embrace, his church and the Brandermill Region Men’s Club, Don is an avid automotive and auto racing fan.

 Diane is a Board Member, as well as a resident of the Northside area.
 She is a professional artist and an educator who believes in helping students express themselves more fully through art, music and design, particularly those who are challenged socially, physically and emotionally.
 She has been a volunteer with Alternative Hospice for many years.
-Serving with Embrace plays into her passion and compassion for people and the area.
+Diane serves with Embrace as a means to act on her passion and compassion for people in the area.

 Jim is our first Board Emeritus.
 Jim has served embraced for over a decade!
 He was with us in the early days as we hauled furniture up and down those steps at what used to be Highland Park United Methodist Church.
-He figured out how to set up our accounting system and served as our Board Treasurer for years.
-He co-authored our by-laws and he and his wife became our first monthly donors.
-They are now our longest running financial supporters.
-While all of these gifts made a lasting mark on our organization, it is Jim’s patient presence that create a lasting impact on Embrace Richmond.
+Jim set up our accounting system and co-authored our bylaws during his term as our Board Treasurer, serving for over 10 years.
+He and his wife became our first monthly donors and are now our longest running financial supporters.
+While all of these gifts made a lasting mark on our organization, it is Jim’s patient presence that created a lasting impact on Embrace Richmond.